KhalidMustafaElenani/Grey-Wolf-Optimization-Algorithm/README.md

 2. Navigate to the project directory: `cd Grey-Wolf-Optimization-Algorithm`

 ## Usage Examples
-  - Run the PSO algorithm by executing the main.py file: `python Grey-Wolf-Optimization-Algorithm`
+  - Run the PSO algorithm by executing the main.py file: `python GW_algorithm.ipynb`

 ## Example output:
 ```